Regions of Nepal

 Updates:

 In "Administrative Subdivisions of Countries", I showed aanchal (zones) as the primary subdivisions.
 The zones could be grouped together to form five vikas kshetra (development regions).
 I added, "recent publications of the Central Bureau of Statistics of Nepal list development region and district names, but not zone names.
 The zones are probably less significant than the districts."
-The government's profile of Nepal doesn't even mention the zones, and I believe they're no longer in use.
+Source [8], a profile of Nepal on a government website, doesn't even mention the zones, and I believe they're no longer in use.

 Country overview: